nisrinafri/nisrinafri/README.md

-Hello! 👋
+# Hello! 👋
-I'm Nisrina Febriyanti ✨
+I'm **Nisrina Febriyanti** ✨
 A senior-year Information Systems student at Telkom University.

 🌱 I'm currently building my resume and digital garden.
-Check it out here: nisrina.vercel.app
+Check it out here: [nisrina](https://nisrina.vercel.app/)

 <!--
 **nisrinafri/nisrinafri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.